 3. Proof of insurance

 If you're not a fan of paying for something that you're not sure you would ever need, then you must be annoyed at the insurance fee that you would have to add to your costs.
-This is asides from your original bill for the car of course as well as other fees to be collected.
+Even though some dealerships won’t force you to avail of proof of insurance, they would still give you suggestions that are hard to say no to.

-There are different types of car insurance in the Philippines out there and deciding on the spot about which to get while still surprised is not the smartest thing you can do.
-You may be tempted to say yes to the F&I manager’s suggestions just so to get the requirements to talk over with.
-However, it's best you consider studying about applicable insurance terms first before you even go to the dealership to buy a car.
+There are different types of car insurance in the Philippines out there and deciding on the spot about which to get is not the smartest thing you can do.
+As such, you should consider studying applicable insurance terms first before you even go to the dealership to buy a car.

 4. Car Title